TheSlabby/TheSlabby.github.io/_posts/2024-02-04-orbitquest.md

 - **Django Templates:** The front-end was rendered with Django Templates.
 Material bootstrap was also used to make the UI visually appealing.
 - **Three.js:** The client-side JavaScript utilized the `three.js` for 3D graphics.
 - **Hosting and Domain:** The server was hosted on Digital Ocean, with the domain acquired from GoDaddy.
+- **Nginx and Gunicorn:** The website was deployed with Nginx and Gunicorn WSGI.
+We also secured the website with TLS with Certbot.
 - **API Integration:** 3 APIs were used: NASA picture of the day, ISS coordinates, and reverse geocoding.